 Connecticut History Podcasts

 Grating the Nutmeg is the premiere podcast about Connecticut History.
-A collaboration between the Office of the Connecticut State Historian and Connecticut Explored magazine, our producers roam the state to find the best and most unusual stories, events, people and places linked to our past.
+A joint endeavor of the State Historian emeritus and Connecticut Explored magazine, the show’s producers roam the state to find the best and most unusual stories, events, people and places linked to our past.

 Listen to featured episodes below, subscribe on your favorite podcast app, or just say “Alexa,(or “Google”),play the Grating the Nutmeg podcast.”
 You can also listen to and download the entire Grating the Nutmeg library at http://gratingthenutmeg.libsyn.com.